Lost-Outpost/outlander/GAMEPLAY.md

 Icons in this guide:

 - :new: indicates additions to the gameplay guide since the last major release
-- :ledger: indicates The Path configuration notes
+- :ledger: indicates Outlander configuration notes
-- :video_game: indicates The Path play testing observations
+- :video_game: indicates Outlander play testing observations

 ## Hotkeys